Skip to content

 barbacana-data:

 host: triggers auto-TLS for one hostname. data_dir: is where Barbacana persists ACME state — the barbacana-data named volume keeps it across restarts.
-The app service is reachable from Barbacana over Docker's internal DNS (http://app:8080).

 Prerequisites for auto-TLS: